stiles/FlightTracer/README.md

 ## Notes

 - Ensure that your AWS credentials or profile are configured correctly if you wish to use the S3 upload feature.
-- The package fetches data from ADSBExchange so the availability of data depends on the public API.
+- The package fetches data from ADS-B Exchange so the availability of data depends on the public API.

 ## License